laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-06-20-quickly-creating-bash-scripts.markdown

 ## Afterword

-Thanks to the possibility of storing Bash snippets into *~/bin/local* (which is in *.gitignore*), I can keep my home directory's Git status clean.
+Thanks to the possibility of storing Bash snippets into *~/bin/local* (which is in *.gitignore*), I can keep my home directory's Git status clean, even though I have files local to the particular computer.

 {% highlight bash %}
 20:47 (air @ master) ~ $ git status